jmettraux/xel.js/README.md

 # xel.js

-An interpreter of spreadsheet expressions.
+Interpreting expressions built out of a subset of spreadsheet functions.

 ## License